BikLab/BINF8750-Data-Viz/README.md

 * Week 9 - Plot reproducibility and coding considerations: R markdown, ggplot, Quarto, version control
 * Week 10 - Final Presentations

+**Room Change - we will be in Davison C130 on Feb 20th due to ILS interviews in our normal classroom**

 ---

 #### Class resources - links shared during class: